playmer/sdl_gpu_by_example/site/content/lessons/002_Window_and_Clearing.md

 Now we can finally finish out the chapter by doing what we've set out to do: clear the screen.

-Fundamentally that requires creating a RenderPass, configured to render to the swapchain we just received, and setting the clear color to whatever we prefer.
+This requires creating a RenderPass, configured to use the swapchain we just received as a color target, and setting the clear color to whatever we prefer.
 Lets see what that looks like.

 ```c
 SDL_GPUColorTargetInfo colorTargetInfo;